 2. Take Frequent Breaks to Elevate Your Burning Feet

 If you’re on your feet all day, make it a habit to take regular breaks to sit down and elevate your feet.
+A brief soak in cold water may temporarily relieve pain from burning feet.
 Elevation helps improve blood flow and reduces swelling, which can help prevent that burning sensation.

 To maximize the benefits of elevating your feet: